threefoldtech/mycelium/README.md

 By default, the node will listen on port `9651`, though this can be overwritten with the `-p` flag.

-The node uses a `x25519` keypair from which its identity is derived.
+The node uses a `x25519` key pair from which its identity is derived.
 The private key of this key pair is saved in a local file (32 bytes in binary format).
 You can specify the path to this file with the `-k` flag.
 By default, the file is saved in the current working directory as `priv_key.bin`.

 ### Running without TUN interface

-It is possible to run the system without creating a TUN interface.
+It is possible to run the system without creating a TUN interface, by starting with the `--no-tun` flag.
 Obviously, this means that your node won't be able to send or receive L3 traffic.
 There is no interface to send packets on, and consequently no interface to send received packets out of.
 From the point of other nodes, your node will simply drop all incoming L3 traffic destined for it.
 The node **will still route traffic** as normal.
 It takes part in routing, exchanges route info, and forwards packets not intended for itself.

 The node also still allows access to the [message subsystem](#message-system).